Benedict Arnold (governor): Terms as governor

-State currently resides at the Redwood Library and Athenaeum in Newport, Rhode Island.
-He was seated in the chair when he received the Charter.

 In 1664, the King's Commissioners came to Rhode Island to settle claims of jurisdiction over the Narragansett country, specifically addressing rival claims between the Rhode Island and Connecticut colonies over land at Westerly and the settlement at Wickford.
 The commissioners were able to forestall a major confrontation, but no substantial changes were made, and the disputes between the two colonies continued for the next 50 years.
-The King's Commissioners also appointed Arnold as a justice of the peace and a magistrate of the "King's Province" (later Washington County, Rhode Island).
+The King's Commissioners also appointed Arnold as a justice of the peace and a magistrate of the "King's Province", now Washington County, Rhode Island.

 In the election of 1666, Arnold retired from office and was succeeded once again by William Brenton.
 Nevertheless, he and others were compelled to sit in the Assembly as deputies "as the Court due desire their assistance."
 In 1669, Arnold was again chosen as governor, and he was re-elected in 1670 when the controversy became acute with Connecticut over disputed lands in King's Province and Westerly.
-On 11 July 1670, Arnold sent a strong letter to Connecticut's Governor Winthrop informing him of Rhode Island's determination to appeal to King Charles concerning "invasions and intrusions upon the lands and government of this Colony."
-There is no record, however, of this threat being carried through.
+On July 11, 1670, Arnold sent a strong letter to Connecticut's Governor Winthrop informing him of Rhode Island's determination to appeal to King Charles concerning "invasions and intrusions upon the lands and government of this Colony."
+There is no record, however, of this threat being carried out.

 During this administration, the Quakers were finding the religious tolerance of Rhode Island to be a fertile ground for their missionaries, and they also found a safe haven from other colonies here.
 They found success in the spread of their religion and became a strong political force, as well.
-Arnold was once again elected governor in 1671 but, in 1672, the governorship went to Quaker Nicholas Easton, and the Quakers held the reins of power for three of the next five years.
-Arnold, however, had left a positive mark on the colony and, after more than ten years of his leadership, the disorganized and fragmentary governments of the four towns were united and put in order, with courts established and an organized society put into motion.
+Arnold was once again elected governor in 1671 but the governorship went to Quaker Nicholas Easton in 1672, and the Quakers held the reins of power for three of the next five years.
+Arnold, however, had left a positive mark on the colony, after more than ten years of leadership, and the disorganized and fragmentary governments of the four towns were united and put in order, with courts established and an organized society put into motion.